 - i.
 Actuarial value of the proposed deductible - ii.
-Actuarial value of enrollee cost sharing up to the ICL (calculated from values entered on worksheet 6) - iii.
-Expected government reinsurance subsidy - iv.
-Estimated value of manufacturer rebates (reduced for the portion allocated to reinsured costs) - v.
+Actuarial value of enrollee cost sharing up to the ICL (calculated from values entered on Worksheet 6) - iii.
+Actuarial value of enrollee cost sharing in the coverage gap - iv.
+Expected government reinsurance subsidy - v.
+Estimated value of manufacturer rebates (reduced for the portion allocated to reinsured costs) - vi.
 Expected payout from other forms of insurance (reduced for the portion allocated to reinsured costs).
 This should be based on actual experience, when available.
 And as such, it may not be available in the early years.